 7. Teeth scaling and cleaning using ultrasonic scalers.

-8. Root canal treatments done using rotary endodontic systems.
+8. Root canal treatments are done using rotary endodontic systems.

-10. Total sterilization and disinfection using latest autoclaves.
+10. Total sterilization and disinfection using the latest autoclaves.

 11. Air abrasion unit for quick and effective stain removal.